 where $L_\Delta$ is the logarithmic Laplacian.
 By the Fourier transform we define

 which is well-defined for $u,v\in l^1(\mathbb{Z}^d)$.
-There have been a lot of researches about the logarithmic Laplacian in the continuous case, and the above properties of the fractional Laplacian may provide some information on the logarithmic Laplacian in the discrete case. \end{remark}
+There have been a lot of researches about the logarithmic Laplacian in the continuous case, and the above properties of the fractional Laplacian may provide insights into the logarithmic Laplacian in the discrete case.. \end{remark}